 The constitution outlines the vision, mission, membership and working arrangements of the Irish Women's Parliamentary Caucus.

-The Irish Women's Parliamentary Caucus hosted the first International Congress of Parliamentary Women's Caucuses on 9-10 September 2018 in Dublin Castle, Ireland.
+The Irish Women's Parliamentary Caucus hosted the first International Congress of Parliamentary Women's Caucuses in September 2018 in Dublin Castle, Ireland.

 The conference brought together female parliamentarians from more than 40 countries to discuss issues facing women and how parliamentarians can work to address them.